mahdikheirkhah/mini-framework/documentation.md

 ### 1. Creating Elements

 The framework uses a virtual DOM system.
-Elements are created using the `createElement` function:
+Elements are created using the `createElement` function.
+You can also add event handlers directly in the atrributes list:

 ```javascript
 createElement(tag, attributes, children)